nasa/World-Wind-Java/README.txt

 - examples: Contains example applications that use the World Wind Android SDK.

 trunk/GDAL
 The 'GDAL' folder contains the GDAL native library project.
 This project produces the GDAL native libraries used by the World Wind Java SDK (see WorldWind/lib-external/gdal).
-The GDAL native library project contains detailed instructions for building the GDAL native libraries on the three supported platforms: Linux, Mac OS X, and Windows.
+The GDAL native library project contains detailed instructions for building the GDAL native libraries on the three supported platforms: Linux, macOS X, and Windows.